International Student Handbook

 After you have matriculated online, our Finance Team will issue you with an invoice for your tuition fees for one year of study.
 You will find the payment options on the QMU Portal as soon as you have matriculated.

 Your fees should either be paid in full, 21 days after the invoice date, or by instalment.
-Please note that if you miss one instalment, the Finance Office will automatically request the remaining outstanding balance.
+Please note that if you miss one instalment, the Finance Team will automatically request the remaining outstanding balance.

 Instalments: You can choose to pay by instalments through Direct Debit or Recurring Card Payment (RCP).
 Instalments start in October and run through to May the following calendar year (8 payments).
 No other form of instalment plan is accepted.